frank-orellana/jobsworth-installer/migration-from-hosted/README.md

 ```

 ## Known Issues
-The script at the moment does not import:
+The import script at the moment has the following issues:

-    The time of the work logs might not appear correctly
+    Imported Work logs with HTML will not display correctly
-    Some widgets
+    Some widgets are not imported
+    Users passwords are lost (they are all reset to `jobsworth`)